Kapiainen/Lauhdutin/Readme.md

 - Added support for retaining information about games, which were previously detected and then uninstalled, for future use.
 - Added button separators to the toolbar.
 - Added 'R' next to the sorting icon when the sorting order is reversed.
+- Updated toolbar icons.
+- Fixed bug that caused the toolbar to be hidden after hovering the mouse cursor on the button separators.

 **Version 2.4.0 - 2017/03/01:**
 - Updated sorting of most recently played games to sort them alphabetically when timestamps are equal.